aforward/temporal/README.md

     method: :get})
 ```

-Finally, if you want to me notified when a new file has been downloaded, then
+Finally, if you want to be notified when a new file has been downloaded, then
 you can register callback functions

 ```elixir